-Lipoprotein-a or Lp(a) – molecules made of proteins and fat, carrying cholesterol and similar substances through the blood.
-A high level of Lp(a) is considered a risk factor for heart disease; detectable via a blood test.
+Lipoprotein(a) – or LP(a) – tiny fatty molecules carrying cholesterol and similar substances through the blood.
+A high level of LP(a) is considered a risk factor for heart attack; a genetic condition detectable via a blood test.

 Long QT syndrome (LQTS): A heart rhythm disorder that can potentially cause fast, chaotic heartbeats that may trigger a sudden fainting spell or seizure.
 In some cases, the heart may beat erratically for so long that it can cause sudden death.

-LOS – length of stay in hospital (also PLOS: postoperative length of stay)
+LOS – length of stay in a hospital (also PLOS: post-operative length of stay after surgery)

 LQTS – see Long QT syndrome